 Over the years, the company’s core market has been waterproof clothing and waterproof workwear for fishermen.
 After the discovery of oil in the north sea, the company also started developing workwear and survival suits for offshore oil workers in the North Sea.

-Helly Hansen clothing developed a following among urban youth in the late 1990s, particularly in North England and with the hip hop culture in the US.
+Helly Hansen clothing developed a following among urban youth in the late 1990s, particularly in North England and with the hip-hop culture in the US.
 This has led the company to become one of the most well-known Norwegian clothing brands.

 While not a familiar brand for the average consumer, Yara is a well-known brand for farmers worldwide.
-The company is one of the largest chemical fertilizer companies in the world that specialise in nitrogen-based fertilizers and premium blend fertilizers.
+The company is one of the largest chemical fertilizer companies in the world that specialize in nitrogen-based fertilizers and premium blend fertilizers.

 The company only became its separate brand in 2004 when it was divested from the Norwegian industrial conglomerate Norsk hydro.
 However, the company has roots dating back to 1905.

 In 2020, the company had more than 17 000 employees worldwide.
 It delivered more than 29 000 tons of chemical fertilizer to farmers across the globe, generating revenues above 11 billion USD in the process.